 The site layout is where you decide where content will be displayed for certain pages or all your pages.
 Widgets are used to display certain types of content.
 To access and edit your Layout, click on the Admin Bar > Appearance > Layout.

 Here you can edit (by click on the gear icon), delete (clicking on the X), or move (drag and drop) widget to the sections you want them to appear in your site.
 You can also drag new widgets into sections like a sidebar to add different functions to your site (like a Twitter feed).

 Under Admin Bar > Settings > Enable/ Disable Apps, you can make Apps available to Everyone (Public), available to Site Members (Private) or Disable them.
 To disable an App means to remove it from the site.
 Even if you disable an App, the content you entered will be saved in there in case you want to make it avilable to everyone again.
 When you turn on an App, this affects what content you can add to a course.
 If you want a media gallery, you can simply turn on that App, and then in your Front page (home page) under the Add New...

-To embed a YouTube video, a user needs to create a Media Widget to embed the video url into and then place it somewhere on the site.
+To embed a YouTube or Media Central video, create a Media Widget to embed the video url into and then place it somewhere on the site.
 OpenScholar does allow embed code inside a page's basic HTML (for security reasons).

 To create a Media Widget:

 1. Go to Admin Bar > Appearance > Layout 2.
 Click the Add New Widget Tab 3.
 Choose Embed Media 4.
 Fill in Widget Description (for example front page YouTube video) 5.
 Under File or HTML click the Add button.
 6.In the embed window, click on Web and copy and paste the YouTube video's...